 At the status conference, you will decide whether the case is scheduled for a plea hearing or a trial.
 You would choose a plea hearing if you intend to plead guilty, and you would choose a trial if you want the prosecutor to try to prove your guilt.
 If you choose to have a trial and file any motions regarding legal issues, there will be a motion hearing before the trial.
 During the trial, the prosecution will present evidence to prove your guilt.
 You do not have to prove your innocence, but you can question the prosecutor’s witnesses and present your own evidence if you choose to do so.
 At the conclusion of the trial, the jury will issue a verdict of guilty or not guilty.
 If you are found guilty of something, or if you had entered a guilty plea at a plea hearing, the court will hold a sentencing hearing to determine what will be the sentence.

-We have experience in working with clients in the Union County Common Pleas Court, and we can help you navigate through your case, from start to finish.
-Our practice is focused on representing clients charged with DUI / OVI, vehicular homicide, and vehicular assault.
-For more information about us, please see our profile, and for more information about our practice, please see the ‘About Us’ page of this website.
-This site also has review reviews from our clients and results from past cases on this website.
-If you review the information and would like to schedule a consultation, you can call us at 614-717-1177 or you can EMAIL US .
+The Dominy Law Firm has experience working with clients in the Union County Common Pleas Court, and we can help you navigate through your case, from start to finish.
+Our practice is focused on representing clients charged with DUI/OVI, vehicular homicide, and vehicular assault.
+For more information about our firm, please see the ‘About Us’ page of this website.
+This site also has review reviews from our clients and results from past cases.
+If you review the information and would like to schedule a consultation, you can call us at 614-717-1177 or you can complete a CONTACT FORM.
 Our fees are on the high end, but the initial consultation is free.